 This PA28 has 180 horsepower fueled by electric and engine driven pumps.
 This is a fixed pitch prop and runs around 9 gph.
 It's a nice, fast, and economical way to travel.

 I fly this one the most and most recently.

 CESSNA R172K Hawk XP

-Almost certified on a slightly more powerful 172.
+A slightly more powerful 172.
 Built by Cessna to meet the higher HP demands like a 182 but able to keep the cost down - enter the Cessna 172 XP.

 The XP has typically about 35 more HP (160 vs 195), is fuel injected, and incorporates a constant speed prop, and is a tad heavier.